Flamz23/PIC18F-SDSPI-Driver/README.md

 # PIC18F-sddpi-driver
 An SD SPI driver for the PIC18F46K22 microcontroller.
-This driver can be used to read and write to individual blocks on the card without an underlying filesystem
+This driver can be used to read and write to individual blocks on the card without an underlying filesystem.

 ## Hardware
 A PIC18F microcontroller, SD card socket and and SD card are required.
-Pullups may also be required for the SPI data lines depending on your setup
+Pullups may also be required for the SPI data lines depending on your setup.

 ### Pin Assignments
 The table below shows the default pin assignments.